Click Here To View Home Page

 Would it change anything?
 Yes, for a while.
 As in other cases of bribery, the License Division was administratively reorganized, and the public was told that the same thing could not happen again.
 This has been the usual offering from NYPD when gun license bribery was uncovered, and the first time the agency made such promises probably was around the same time the White Star Line announced that the Titanic was “practically unsinkable.”
 The NYPD’s assurances have been just as reliable.

 Also, in an effort to insulate itself from future corruption allegations, the License Division began the traditional slaughter of the carry licenses, cancelling most of them at renewal time.
 One report indicates that over 2,000 licenses have been eliminated.
 This is an old tactic which the agency has used after each bribery scandal, employing a version of Stalinist reasoning: Where there is no license, there is no problem.
-But almost all the victims of this policy are innocent licensees, many who have held their licenses for decades.
-They are the staggering collateral damage of License Division criminality, and a symbol of the agency’s continuing indecency.
+But almost all the victims of this policy were innocent licensees, many who had held their licenses for decades.
+They were the staggering collateral damage of the criminality, and a symbol of the agency’s indecency.

 Regardless of such efforts, no matter what changes have been made they always proved useless.
 This is because after the dust settled, someone who knew someone, who knew someone else, used those connections to start greasing the system again.
 The discretionary licensing system provided such fertile soil for corruption that a strong incentive for bribery always existed, and thus, bribes continued to be paid.
 But, one of the only two ways to end that incentive finally has occurred.